gmum/dl-mo-2021/README.md

     - Hands-on experience applying transfer learning models

-* Understand of the important reserch directions that will shape the future of deep learning
+* Understand key research directions that will shape the future of deep learning

     - Read and discuss papers